 Not every accident will involve a police officer.
 But if one does come to the scene, they will make some official report about the accident, which you will be able to receive a copy of once it is later filed.
 You are always entitled to obtain copies of these reports.

 It is important to consider all of these factors when assessing your accident and possible personal injury case.
 As you can see, there are many things to take into consideration such as discovering who should be held liable, what you should know about insurance, and more.
 You will probably want an attorney on your side who can help you through the complex process.
-Call WTW today for an assessment of your case!
+Call Welebir Law today for an assessment of your case!